 The importance that you place on the battery life of an electric toothbrush might well be different to me.

 Those who rarely travel may feel it is less important than those always on the go.

 Whilst I don’t need a toothbrush to last for months on end between charges, I would like it to last at least 2 weeks.
 I see 2 weeks as a minimum benchmark really as this would likely cover the time you might go on a vacation for example.

 The battery life of Oral-B toothbrushes has always been inferior to most of the competition.

 For many years, and in fact, many models still offer 1 weeks battery life.

 Newer models like the Genius Pro 8000 and the Genius X achieve around 2 weeks.
 Yet Sonicare have consistently offered 2-3 weeks if not more from their brushes, including their entry level models.

-That is 102 brushing sessions or 7 weeks use on a single charge.
+14 days use is equivalent to 28 brushing sessions or 56 minutes of usage time on a single charge.